TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ### Scale

 The `scale` animation resizes an object.
-Scaling can keep the ration intact, or it can distort the object ratio if the the horizontal and vertical scaling are different.
+Scaling can either keep the object ratio intact, or it can distort it if the the horizontal and vertical scaling are different.

-The expression can use one, two, or three values if you want to scale your object along the Z axis.
-It can be written `scale(sx)`, `scale(sx, sy)`, or `scale(sx, sy, sz)`, where `s` is your own a whole number (integer) or decimal number ranging from 0 to 1.
+The syntax uses one, two, or three values if you want to scale your object along the Z axis.
+It can be written `scale(sx)`, `scale(sx, sy)`, or `scale(sx, sy, sz)`, where `s` is your value.
+Your value can be a whole number (integer) or a decimal number.

 ```svg
         <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 300">